jennfrbrown/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

+This dataset only analysis kickstarter data.
+It does not incorporate data from other crowdsourcing companies, so we do know how these trends compare to other crowdsourcing companies.

+Another limitation is the predetermined subcategories.
+For example, the film subcategories are based on genres as are the theatre subcategories.
+It would be interesting to see if the categories were determine on subject matter to see if certain plays or films are more successful based on the topics they address.

 - What are some other possible tables and/or graphs that we could create?